Come up, thou red thing.

 Taormina.

-We are busy working to bring D. H. Lawrence's "Southern Light" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring D. H. Lawrence's "Southern Light" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Southern Light" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.